sodrooome/lru-cache/README.md

 Package for tracking store in-data memory using replacement cache algorithm / LRU cache.
 The Priority of storing or removing the data based on Min-Max heap algorithm or basic priority queue instead using OrderedDict module that provided by Python.

+**Features**

+- Zero dependencies, only implemented with Python without any external libraries
+- Granularity control for TTL expiration and thread safety
+- Cache inspection methods before initialization

 ## Usage

 LRUCache only works in Python version 3.10 and above, you can install it with :